 Bed and breakfast guests have privileged access to an upstairs history room, filled with amazing photos and memorabilia.
 Besides free WiFi and business facilities, the small library/museum offers access to the roof-top tower with views over Macquarie Harbour.

 Our hosts are avid supporters of Strahan and the entire west coast, extolling the virtues of their community, and not just their own business.
 Mike gave us a personalised tour of the town and Ocean Beach, pointing out other accommodation providers and tourism operators, and then introduced us to colleagues during dinner.
 Carolyn left our company to attend a scheduled meeting for the West Coast Tourism group, and shared details about Think Tasmania with her contemporaries.
 We’ve already been contacted by some proactive operators from Queenstown, and we look forward to meeting them soon.

 It will be a pleasure to return to the region… it’s a place of great diversity and intrigue; a brief stay really doesn’t do it justice.
 Besides, we need to do some fishing, and meet the Tasmanian tree frogs breeding in the grounds of Ormiston House.
 Next time, for sure!

 Think Tasmania stayed as guests of Ormiston House, located on the Esplanade in Strahan.
-For more information or accommodation bookings phone 6471 7077 or email Mike Fry and Carolyn Nissen.
+For more information or accommodation bookings contact Mike Fry and Carolyn Nissen by phone: 6471 7077.
 You can also follow Ormiston House on Facebook.